Skip to Content

 One of the best is simply staring up at Mount Cook from anywhere within the park.
 Mount Cook is the highest mountain in New Zealand, standing tall at a whopping 3,724 meters (12,218 feet).
 It is of course a must-see on any New Zealand itinerary and is located within the park.

-The Hooker Valley Track is the most popular walking track here and well worth the 10 km (6.2 mi) round trip.
+As you might expect, there are some epic hikes in Mount Cook National Park, with the Hooker Valley Track being the most popular walking track and well worth the 10 km (6.2 mi) round trip.
 It is a very flat, very easy track.
 There are three swing bridges on the track, each with stunning views of Mueller Lake and Mount Sefton, and the Mueller Glacier in the far distance.
-At the end of the track and worth the wait, is Hooker Lake, which depending on the season can be home to numerous icebergs.
-It’s easily one of the best hikes on the South Island!

 Some harder hikes include the Mueller Hut Route and the Sealy Tarns Track.
 Some shorter walks in the park include the Bowen Bush Walk, Glencoe Walk, and Governors Bush Walk.